subhodeepb24/backend_assignment/readme.txt

   }
 ]

+Example:
+[
+  { _id: "1", annotations: ["Lipids such as fats from glycerol and fatty acids", "Distribution of chloroplasts in photosynthesis"] }, { _id: "2", annotations: ["Explain enzyme action in terms of the ‘lock and key’ hypothesis"] }, ]

 Reasoning behind schema choice: We store the questions and relevant annotations in the above schema format so that the search operation on the 'questions' collection remains efficient and fast as it will involve an array query on the 'annotations' array based on the array of relevant topics retrieved based on the search topic